 Visitors support pupil learning and have the potential to be very effective.
 They bring a wealth of experience, expertise, support, teaching approaches and viewpoints to complement the curriculum and work of the teaching staff.
 Pupils and staff receive guidance on interacting with visitors to the School.
+Further details are outlined on the Schools intranet.
 Any pupil or member of staff who is concerned about a visitor should speak immediately to the DSL.

-The DSL can be contacted at: j.chatkiewicz@stmargarets-school.org.uk or 02084164535
+The DSL can be contacted at: c.lawrence@stmargarets-school.org.uk or 0208 416 4400.